trailofbits/osquery-extensions/CONTRIBUTING.md

 $ git push -u $USER my-feature
 ```

+### Git Commit Messages

+* Use the present tense ("Add feature" not "Added feature")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Limit the first line to 72 characters or less
+* Reference issues and pull requests liberally after the first line

+## Pull Request workflow

+All code changes and additions, even if written by developers at Trail of Bits, must be reviewed using a GitHub pull request.
 Visit https://github.com/trailofbits/osquery-extensions and use the web UI to create a Pull Request.
 Once your pull request has gone through sufficient review and iteration, please squash all of your commits into one commit.

-## Pull Request workflow

-All code changes and additions, even if written by developers at Trail of Bits, must be reviewed using a GitHub pull request.

 In most cases your PR should represent a single body of work.
 It is fine to change unrelated small things like nits or code-format issues but make every effort to submit isolated changes.
 This makes documentation, references, regression tracking and if needed, a revert, easier.